Data-Science-for-Linguists-2022/Outsider-Music-Linguistic-Analysis/progress_report.md

 This license allows for commercial use, distribution, modification, and patent and private use, and it requires the derivative work to disclose the source, include a license and copyright notice, publish under the same license, and state changes to the original code.

 ## 3rd Progress Report:
+I worked in [`3_data_cleaning_and_exploration.ipynb`](https://github.com/Data-Science-for-Linguists-2022/Outsider-Music-Linguistic-Analysis/blob/main/scripts_%26_analysis/3_data_cleaning_and_exploration.ipynb) on both data cleaning and analysis.
+Language detection was another attempt to clean out non-English lyrics, and some cleaning was done on Pavlik's Billboard dataset.
+I haven't gotten around to changing the `scripts_&_analysis` file name yet, but I will do so once I'm down to repo organization again!

 #### **4/11/2022**
 - **Added guestbook to README**